Mad Mike Hoare: Aftermath

 Hoare was a chartered accountant and member of the Institute of Chartered Accountants in England and Wales.
 Previously the Institute had said it could not expel him despite protests from members as he had committed no offence and paid his membership dues.
 His imprisonment allowed the ICAEW to expel him from membership in 1983.

 Hoare's account of the Seychelles operation, The Seychelles Affair, was markedly critical of the South African establishment.
 In 2013, he published his seventh book, a historical novel entitled The Last Days of the Cathars about the medieval persecution of the Cathars in the south-west of France.
 During his last decades, Hoare had extensively studied the beliefs of the Cathars.

 Personal life

 Hoare married Elizabeth Stott in New Delhi in 1945 and together they had three children.

-He quit accountancy and managed a motor car business.
-In 1954, he motorcycled across Africa from Cape Town to Cairo.
-In 1959 he established a safari business in the Kalahari and the Okavango delta.
-A keen sailor, he had a yacht in Durban, then later bought a 23-metre Baltic trader named Sylvia in which he sailed the Western Mediterranean for three years with his family and wrote a book about the travels.

 After divorcing in 1960, he married airline stewardess Phyllis Sims in 1961 and they had two children.

-Irish-South African novelist Bree O'Mara (1968–2010) was his niece.
+Hoare was uncle to Irish-South African novelist Bree O'Mara (1968–2010).
 She wrote an account of Hoare's adventures as a mercenary in the Congo, which remained unpublished at the time of her death on Afriqiyah Airways Flight 771.